Prajjwal6969/Hospital_Emergency_Room_Dashboard/README.md

 # Hospital Emergency Room Dashboard – Monthly Report
-This project provides a comprehensive Power BI dashboard that visualizes key insights from emergency room (ER) operations for the month of June.
+This project provides a comprehensive Power BI dashboard that visualizes key insights from emergency room (ER) operations.
 It is designed to assist hospital administrators and healthcare professionals in monitoring performance and making informed decisions based on real-time data.

 # Key Features
 1. Overall Statistics